MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-network-solutions.md

     ![Select Save Changes](../../media/24432ec6-666b-4612-9488-37c06437959b.png)

-## Add the CNAME records that are required for Office 365
+## Add the CNAME records that are required for Microsoft 365
 <a name="BKMK_add_CNAME"> </a>

 Follow the steps below or [watch the video (start at 4:43)](https://support.office.com/article/Video-Create-DNS-records-at-Network-Solutions-for-Office-365-c49698c2-6991-47fb-b5ac-18e49a505099?ui=en-US&amp;rs=en-US&amp;ad=US).